Think your arthritic dog can’t enjoy some summer fun in the sun? Think again! Several summer activities can help your dog’s joint pain.

 Do: Provide plenty of water

-Now without further ado, here are 5 of our favorite summer activities to help combat your dog’s joint pain that strike the perfect balance between too much activity and not enough.
+Now without further ado, here are 5 of our favorite summer activities to help combat your dog’s joint pain that strikes the perfect balance between too much activity and not enough.

 5 Summer Activities for Your Dog’s Joints